bpg/terraform-provider-proxmox/docs/index.md

 ## Authentication

 The Proxmox provider offers a flexible means of providing credentials for authentication.
-Static credentials can be provided to the `proxmox` block through either a `api_token` or a combination of `username` and `password` arguments.
+Static credentials and pre-authenticated session-ticket can be provided to the `proxmox` block through one the choices of arguments below, ordered by precedence:

+- `auth_ticket` and `csrf_prevention_token`
+- `api_token`
+- `username` and `password`

 !> Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.

-Static credentials can be provided by adding a `username` and `password`, or `api_token` in-line in the Proxmox provider block:
+Static credentials can be provided in-line in the Proxmox provider block, by adding one of the arguments above (example with username and password):

 ```hcl
 provider "proxmox" {
   endpoint = "https://10.0.0.2:8006/"

   username = "username@realm"
   password = "a-strong-password"
 }